tari-project/rfcs/src/Process/TIP-PROC-0006_core_contributor_program.md

 must include publicly published reasoning for the override, and their view of the evidence in light of the standards in this document.
 Otherwise, the answer is 'no.'

-### Rights Expansion
+### Category Expansion

-Expansion of rights is done similar to [nomination](#nomination).
-A forum post requesting rights or category expansion, with reason given and evidence of competency supplied, shall be made.
+Expansion of categories is done similar to [nomination](#nomination).
+A forum post requesting category expansion, with reason given and evidence of competency supplied, shall be made.
 If after 5 working days there are at least three affirmative votes and no negative votes, access shall be granted.
 Voting rights are the same as described in [Nomination](#nomination).